-with A and P representing the area of a cell and the perimeter.
+with A and P representing the area of a cell and the perimeter, respectively.

-Considering that circular objects are characterized by the greatest area-to-perimeter ratio, a shape factor of 1 represents a perfect circle.
-Thin thread-like objects have the lowest shape factor approaching zero [23].
+Considering that circular objects are characterised by the greatest area-to-perimeter ratio, a shape factor of 1 represents a perfect circle.
+Thin thread-like objects have the lowest shape factor, which approaches zero [23].

-An example of design and production process of customized PCL/HA nanocomposite scaffolds for mandibular defect regeneration (i.e., symphysis and ramus) was also reported integrating different methodologies and approaches (material synthesis/preparation, reverse engineering and additive manufacturing), Figure 1.
+An example of the design and production process of customised PCL/HA nanocomposite scaffolds for mandibular defect regeneration (i.e., symphysis and ramus) was also reported, integrating different methodologies and approaches (material synthesis/preparation, reverse engineering, and additive manufacturing), as seen in Figure 1.

-Computed tomography (CT) was performed to acquire the image and, consequently, shape and size of a human mandible.
+Computed tomography (CT) was performed to acquire the image and, consequently, the shape and size of a human mandible.